 How Much Product Should I Use?

-When you grab a beauty product and squeeze it out, do you think about how much you're using?
+When you apply a beauty product, do you think about how much you're using?
 Could it be too much of a good thing, or maybe it's not enough?

 Here's how much you should be using: